May 6, 2022

 Even though there is still much to be done, such recent advances raise justified optimism for a new era of reform in community mental health in Greece.
 However, complacency is unwarranted.
 Sustainability of government-based funding should be secured in the long run and integration of EISP with existing mental health services has proven to be a challenging process.
 Nevertheless, it appears that Greece will join the few countries which provide central government-based and nationwide coverage of EISP.

 You can learn more about early psychosis service development in Greece by viewing Prof Stefanis presentation at our recent virtual conference.
-Register here.
-Use code SAVE50 for 50% discount.
-Register and View now as Access ends May 12th
+This will be available to view on our Youtube channel soon.
+Stay tuned to our social media channels for updates.

 Nikos C. Stefanis MD, FRANZCP, is Professor of Psychiatry at the National and Kapodistrian University of Athens (NKUA) in Greece and Vice-Director of the University Mental Health Research Institute in Athens.
 He is the Chair of the First Episode Psychosis (FEP) Task Force within the World Federation of Societies of Biological Psychiatry and the Greek Psychiatric Association.
 In his current clinical capacity, he runs a national referral center for FEP at Eginition Hospital, A’ Department of Psychiatry, NKUA.